-- Allow external callers of HOOMD to set the MPI communicator - Removed all custom warp reduction and scan operations.
+- Improve performance in sphere trees used in hpmc.integrate.sphere_union. - Add test_overlap method to python API - API: - Allow external callers of HOOMD to set the MPI communicator - Removed all custom warp reduction and scan operations.
 These are now performed by CUB. - Separate compilation of pair potentials into multiple files. - Removed compute 2.0 workaround implementations.
-Compute 3.0 is now a hard minimum requirement to run HOOMD. - Support and enable compilation for sm70 with CUDA 9 and newer.

-• Deprecated:

-- HPMC: The implicit depletant mode circumsphere with ntrial > 0 does not support compute 7.0 (Volta) and newer GPUs and is now disabled by default.
-To enable this functionality, configure HOOMD with option the -DENABLE_HPMC_REINSERT=ON, which will not function properly on compute 7.0 (Volta) and newer GPUs. - HPMC: convex_polyhedron_union is replaced by convex_spheropolyhedron_union (when sweep radii are 0 for all particles)
+Compute 3.0 is now a hard minimum requirement to run HOOMD. - Support and enable compilation for sm70 with CUDA 9 and newer. - Deprecated: - HPMC: The implicit depletant mode circumsphere with ntrial > 0 does not support compute 7.0 (Volta) and newer GPUs and is now disabled by default.
+To enable this functionality, configure HOOMD with option the -DENABLE_HPMC_REINSERT=ON, which will not function properly on compute 7.0 (Volta) and newer GPUs. - HPMC: convex_polyhedron_union is replaced by convex_spheropolyhedron_union (when sweep_radii are 0 for all particles)